Kilkenny, Co. Kilkenny

 At the rear, utility rooms such as bakehouse and washhouse connected through to the infirmary and idiots' wards via a central spine containing the chapel and dining-hall.

 During the famine in the mid-1840s, sleeping galleries and sheds were erected, and houses hired, to accommodate an additional 600 inmates.
 Some fever patients were sent to the County Fever Hospital, part of which was hired for workhouse use.
 Patients were also treated at the workhouse itself.

-In the 1920s, following the formation of the Irish Free State, the workhouse was closed.
-The surviving buildings were later used as a council depot.
+The surviving workhouse buildings at Kilkenny were later used as a council depot.
 A shopping centre now covers the site.

 Note: many repositories impose a closure period of up to 100 years for records identifying individuals.

 - Kilkenny County Library, 6 John's Quay, Kilkenny, Co.
 Kilkenny.
 Holdings include: Guardians' minutes (1842-1922, with gaps); Master's report book (1910-1913); Letters from the Local Government Board (1893-1913).

 - National Archives of Ireland, Bishop Street, Dublin 8.
 Holdings include: Register of births (1899-1919).